ZephyrDu/fgo-bot/README.md

 # fgo-bot
-Please frefer to the original project by @will7101
+Please refer to the original project by @will7101